 - disassemble doors and furniture in the kitchen before movers arrive- or risk going into overtime

 - clean the carpets and wash the curtains not to do that in a new place.
 You might also want to make sure you leave your old place in the condition you found it along with being prepared to deal with some general waste management, land fill issues or any other issues that might catch you off guard – click here for a list of possible surprises and inconveniences that will almost always require resolution.

 Conclusion: Working together with the right moving company to help manage the move

-While we’ve gone over what you as the consumer ought to ask a high quality moving company leading into moving yourself and or your property – you might also be served making an itinerary of the project itself, making sure the big overall move is well managed.
+While we’ve gone over what you as the consumer ought to ask your long distance movers leading into moving yourself and or your property – you might also be served making an itinerary of the project itself, making sure the big overall move is well managed.